mrkkrp/markkarpov.com/post/megaparsec-4-and-5.md

 ---

-This post is an attempt to summarize progress made by the Megaparsec project from its initial release 25 September 2015 to present day and discuss planned improvements in version 5.
+This post is an attempt to summarize progress made by the Megaparsec project from its initial release 25 September 2015 to present day and discuss the planned improvements in version 5.

 ## Questions and answers

-Upon release Megaparsec got quite positive reception and it's obviously used now by people, there are some projects on Hackage that depend on it and steady feedback of propositions on issue tracker.
+Upon release Megaparsec received quite positive reception and it's obviously used now by people, there are some projects on Hackage that depend on it and steady feedback of propositions on issue tracker.
 Of course it didn't replace Parsec and I doubt it will ever succeed at this, which is OK.